bcivel/datamap/data/db/README.md

-Here you can find database structure using by datamap
+Here you can find database structure and updates used by datamap